P465-Team8/EventVenue/README.md

 # EventVenue
 This is P465 Team 8 repository for the Event/Venue project.

+## Current State of Project
+Right now, the code is the result of following [this](https://towardsdatascience.com/build-deploy-a-react-flask-app-47a89a5d17d9) tutorial.
+Running locally, App.js runs at http://localhost:3000/ and going to httplocalhost:3000/flask/hello works as the example.
+On Heroku, the index page does not load, however going to /flask/hello does work, indicating that at least flask is running.

+## Using Git
+1. Do your work in a [new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
+2. If working on a ticket, name the branch \[TicketID]-Ticket_Name.
+Otherwise give it a descriptive name.
+3. When done and all tests are passing, [merge branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to main.
+Doing a code review isn't required, but also wouldn't be a bad idea.

 ## Running locally
 1. Uncomment lines 3 and 7 for handlng cors in app.py.
 2. Comment out heroku backend variable and uncomment local backend variable in [App.js](./frontend/src/App.js)